SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-define-layout.md

 Start by adding parts to the layout.
 Parts can be docked to a specific area (`left-top`, `left-bottom`, `right-top`, `right-bottom`, `bottom-left`, `bottom-right`) or aligned relative to each other.
 Views can be added to any part except the main area part.
 To display content, navigate parts and views to registered routes.

 > [!NOTE]
-> - A part can be docked to the left, right, or bottom side of the workbench.
-Each side has two docking areas: `left-top` and `left-bottom`, `right-top` and `right-bottom`, and `bottom-left` and `bottom-right`.
+> - A part can be docked to the left, right, top, or bottom side of the workbench.
+Each side has two docking areas: `left-top` and `left-bottom`, `right-top` and `right-bottom`, `top-left` and `top-right`, and `bottom-left` and `bottom-right`.
 Parts added to the same area are stacked, with only one part active per stack.
 If there is an active part in both stacks of a side, the two parts are split vertically or horizontally, depending on the side.
 > - Docked parts can be minimized to create more space for the main content.
 > - A docked part may be navigated to display content, have views, or define a layout with multiple parts aligned relative to each other.
 > - Users cannot drag views into or out of docked parts.